Topological nonsymmorphic insulator versus Dirac semimetal in KZnBi: Introduction

 \section{Introduction}

-Interest in symmetry-protected nontrivial states of topological materials has driven search and discovery efforts for finding materials with nontrivial electronic properties useful for fundamental studies and device applications~\cite{Singh2022,RMP_Kane2010,RMP_Ashvin}.
-Many topological materials are now predicted in high-throughput materials searches ranging from insulators to metals and semimetals, where topological states are protected not only by the free-fermion symmetries such as time-reversal or particle-hole symmetries but also by crystalline symmetries~\cite{Singh2022,RMP_Kane2010,RMP_Ashvin,TDB_Tang2019,TDB_Vergniory2019,TDB_Zhang2019,TCI_Liangfu,TCI_LiangfuSnTe,TCI_superconductor,TCI_BSTaAs2}.
+Interest in symmetry-protected nontrivial states has driven search and discovery efforts for finding materials with nontrivial electronic properties useful for fundamental studies and device applications~\cite{Singh2022,RMP_Kane2010,RMP_Ashvin}.
+Many topological materials are now predicted in high-throughput materials searches ranging from insulators to metals and semimetals with nontrivial states protected not only by the free-fermion symmetries such as time-reversal or particle-hole symmetries but also by crystalline symmetries~\cite{Singh2022,RMP_Kane2010,RMP_Ashvin,TDB_Tang2019,TDB_Vergniory2019,TDB_Zhang2019,TCI_Liangfu,TCI_LiangfuSnTe,TCI_superconductor,TCI_BSTaAs2}.
 Among various topological materials, three-dimensional (3D) Dirac semimetals support four-fold band crossings described by pseudo-relativistic Dirac fermions with linear energy dispersion in their electronic structure.
-These band crossings are protected by crystalline symmetries such as rotational or nonsymmorphic symmetries other than time-reversal and inversion symmetries~\cite{DSM_3D_PRL,DSM_A3Bi,Yang2014,DSM_Na3Bi_SuYang,DSM_Cd3As2,DSM_CaAuAs}.
+These band crossings are protected by crystalline symmetries such as rotational or nonsymmorphic symmetries in the presence of time-reversal and inversion symmetries~\cite{DSM_3D_PRL,DSM_A3Bi,Yang2014,DSM_Na3Bi_SuYang,DSM_Cd3As2,DSM_CaAuAs}.
 Systematically reducing these symmetries can transition a topological Dirac semimetal into a nontrivial insulator or Weyl semimetal~\cite{Phase_Murakami,DSM_A3Bi,Weyl_Shinming,Weyl_ThBiSe2,DSM_BaAgAs}.
 The nonsymmorphic crystalline symmetries that accompany a symmetry operation with a fractional translation can protect topological states in nontrivial insulators.
 Such topological nonsymmorphic insulators can realize special hourglass-like Dirac fermions over the material's surface that respect nonsymmorphic symmetries~\cite{TNCI,Alex_groupCho,Hourglass_bernevig,KHgSb_Ma_exp,KHgSb_Liang_exp,HG_Ag2BiO3,HG_stacked_TI}.